 - In the 5S4 (CTE Completers) tab – Programs of Study

-The disaggregated report will open to the specific page from the hyperlink below for each federally reported performance indicator:
+The disaggregated report will open to show federally reported performance indicator:

 - 1S1 – Four-Year Graduation Rate